LLNL/metall/docs/readthedocs/basics/getting_started.md

 - GCC 8.1 or more
     - 8.3 or more is recommended due to early implementation of the Filesystem library

-- Boost C++ Libraries 1.64 or more
+- Boost C++ Libraries 1.80 or more
     - Build is not required; needs only the header files.
-    - To use JSON containers in Metall, Boost C++ Libraries 1.75 or more is required.

 ## Build Example

-Metall depends on Boost C++ Libraries 1.64 or more (build is not required; needs only their header files).
+Metall depends on Boost C++ Libraries 1.80 or more (build is not required; needs only their header files).

 To build your program with Metall, all you have to do is just setting